How to Measure SEO Success: The Metrics That Actually Matter

 The referring domains metric is one of the clearest indicators of growing authority.
 If you're publishing content but not earning links, something's broken in your distribution or your content quality.

 This is where services like Revised come in.
-We help grow your referring domain count with contextual backlinks from trusted sources - Wikipedia, Reddit, Hacker News, and established publications.
+We help grow your referring domain count with contextual backlinks from trusted sources like Wikipedia, Reddit, Hacker News, and established publications.
 Quality links from recognized domains move the needle faster than volume from unknown sites.

-5. Engagement Metrics (Monthly)
+5. Engagement metrics (monthly)

 Beyond conversion, engagement metrics help diagnose content quality: